IBM/starcraft2-replay-analysis/README.md

 #### Create an empty cell
 Use the "+" button above to create an empty cell to hold the inserted code and credentials.
+You can put this cell at the top or anywhere before "Storing replay files".

 #### Add the Cloudant credentials to the notebook
 Use "Find and Add Data" (look for the 10/01 icon)